uala/uala-react-forms/rfcs/proposal/0001-uala-react-form.md

 # Detailed design

+We're going now to give a detailed and in-depth description about use cases, interfaces and integration examples.
+We aim to provide in this section the API we'd like to have and how to use them.

+Furthermore, we want to be sure that most common patterns and problems are covered, in order to be able to provide a better estimation time for the actual implementation.

 ## Components

 At the current state, Uala React Forms offers one component, the `Form`, which should be always used as a wrapper on top of your form.